NordicESMhub/container-noresm/README.md

 The script `run-all.bash` is creating automatically all the SLURM batch jobs for each case e.g. number of nodes from 1 to 8 and members from 1 to 10).
 All the jobs are also submitted by `run-all.bash`.

-Below is an example of a SLURM batch job for 8 nodes and an ensemble member (here number 10):
+Below is an example of a SLURM batch job for 8 nodes (128 processors per node) and one member (here number 10) of an ensemble run (one SLURM job is submitted per member for NorESM when running in ensemble mode):

 ```
 #!/bin/bash